Skip to content

 Explicit Variable Definitions

-bpmn-to-code only extracts variables from I/O mappings — not from expressions in sequence flows, gateways, or script tasks.
+bpmn-to-code only extracts variables from explicit variable definitions in the BPMN model β€” not from expressions in sequence flows, gateways, or script tasks.
+The supported sources depend on the engine:

 Do: Define variables explicitly in I/O mappings.